kingeke/Perspective-MBTI-Test/readme.md

     php artisan migrate
     php artisan serve

-To run tests and assert the app still works 100%
+To run tests and assert the app still works 100%, set DB_DATABASE variable in phpunit.xml to your test database, then run

     php vendor/phpunit/phpunit/phpunit